AbhaySharma0017/cloudWithAbhay-/day-2/README.md

-IAM
-AWS IAM (Identity and Access Management) is a service provided by Amazon Web Services (AWS) that helps you manage access to your AWS resources.
-It's like a security system for your AWS account.
+# 🔐 AWS IAM (Identity and Access Management)

+AWS IAM is a service that helps you **secure and manage access** to your AWS resources.
-IAM allows you to create and manage users, groups, and roles.
-Users represent individual people or entities who need access to your AWS resources.
-Groups are collections of users with similar access requirements, making it easier to manage permissions.
-Roles are used to grant temporary access to external entities or services.

-With IAM, you can control and define permissions through policies.
-Policies are written in JSON format and specify what actions are allowed or denied on specific AWS resources.
-These policies can be attached to IAM entities (users, groups, or roles) to grant or restrict access to AWS services and resources.

-IAM follows the principle of least privilege, meaning users and entities are given only the necessary permissions required for their tasks, minimizing potential security risks.
-IAM also provides features like multi-factor authentication (MFA) for added security and an audit trail to track user activity and changes to permissions.

-By using AWS IAM, you can effectively manage and secure access to your AWS resources, ensuring that only authorized individuals have appropriate permissions and actions are logged for accountability and compliance purposes.

-Overall, IAM is an essential component of AWS security, providing granular control over access to your AWS account and resources, reducing the risk of unauthorized access and helping maintain a secure environment.
+Think of it like a security system for your AWS account.

+IAM lets you:
+- 👤 Create users
+- 👥 Group users with similar access
+- 🎭 Assign roles for temporary access
+- 📜 Define what users can or can’t do using policies

+IAM follows the **least privilege principle** — only give users the permissions they need.

+---

-Components of IAM
+## 🧱 Components of IAM

+### 👤 Users
-Users: IAM users represent individual people or entities (such as applications or services) that interact with your AWS resources.
-Each user has a unique name and security credentials (password or access keys) used for authentication and access control.
+- IAM users are people or applications that need to interact with AWS.
+- Each user has a unique name and login credentials (password or access keys).

-Groups: IAM groups are collections of users with similar access requirements.
-Instead of managing permissions for each user individually, you can assign permissions to groups, making it easier to manage access control.
-Users can be added or removed from groups as needed.

-Roles: IAM roles are used to grant temporary access to AWS resources.
-Roles are typically used by applications or services that need to access AWS resources on behalf of users or other services.
-Roles have associated policies that define the permissions and actions allowed for the role.

-Policies: IAM policies are JSON documents that define permissions.
-Policies specify the actions that can be performed on AWS resources and the resources to which the actions apply.
-Policies can be attached to users, groups, or roles to control access.
-IAM provides both AWS managed policies (predefined policies maintained by AWS) and customer managed policies (policies created and managed by you).
+- Users should only get the access they need — no more.

+---

+### 👥 Groups
+- Groups are **collections of users** with the same access needs.
+- You attach policies to the group instead of each user.
+- When a user is added to a group, they get the group's permissions.

+---

+### 🎭 Roles
+- Roles are used to give **temporary access** to AWS services or users.
+- Commonly used by applications or services to access resources **without a password**.
+- Roles come with permissions defined in policies.

+---

+### 📜 Policies
+- Policies are written in **JSON format** and define what actions are allowed or denied.
+- You can attach policies to users, groups, or roles.
+- Policies control access to AWS services like S3, EC2, Lambda, etc.

+**Types of Policies:**
+- ✅ **AWS Managed Policies** – ready-made by AWS
+- 🛠️ **Customer Managed Policies** – you create and manage these yourself

+---

+## 🔐 Security Features

+- 🔑 IAM supports **Multi-Factor Authentication (MFA)** for added login security.
+- 📈 It provides an **audit trail** of user activity and permission changes.
+- 🔍 Everything is **logged**, so you know who did what and when.

+---

+## ✅ Best Practices

+- Use **MFA** for root and IAM users
+- Grant **least privilege** permissions
+- Avoid using the **root account** for daily tasks
+- Regularly review permissions and activity

+---

+## 🧠 Summary

+IAM is your **security and access manager** in AWS.

+It ensures that:
+- ✅ Only the right people have access
+- 🚫 Unwanted access is blocked
+- 🛡️ Everything is monitored and secure

+> 🔒 **By using IAM wisely, you protect your cloud environment and control access properly.**